 If you do want a taxi they are very cheap ($1-2 USD) and are great for getting home if you don’t want to walk the cobblestones after too many tacos and margs.
 They are all over the place so just flag down a green taxi.
 The light being on or off on top doesn’t seem to indicate anything in my experience.

 All of the streets in San Miguel are cobblestone and the city has a lot of hills and terrain.
 Our AirBnb was located on top of one of the main hills, which offered amazing sunset views, but it also meant we had a treacherous daily walk up and down the hill.
 Let me repeat that — all of the streets are cobblestone!
 High heels are not recommended, and you should opt for comfortable walking shoes instead.
 Your feet will feel every stone and crack which can take a toll after a few days of walking.

-You cannot drink the water in San Miguel; however, any Airbnb, hotel, or restaurant in the city will have filtered water for their house water (from the faucet).
+You cannot drink the water in San Miguel; however, any Airbnb, hotel, or restaurant in the city will have filtered water for their house water (typically from the faucet).
 If you are at a random hole in the wall I would avoid it, but anywhere else you will be fine.
-If they are serving you water or ice as a gringo at a hotel it’s fair to assume its drinkable.
+If they are serving you water or ice as a foreigner at a hotel, it’s fair to assume its drinkable.
 A rule of thumb is that ice from filtered water is cylindrical with a hole down the middle.

 Weather in San Miguel

 The weather in San Miguel is really nice throughout the year, with a few months of hot weather in the summer.
 The best times to visit are the spring and fall when the highs will be around 85F and lows around 55F.
 San Miguel is in the mountains and it can get cool at night.